Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Related Work

+The most widely used method draws on the idea of natural image segmentation and introduces sequential slices as multi-channel input for the segmentation of the middle slice.
+Using multi-slice input for utilization of spatial information has been applied in many medical segmentation tasks \cite{duan2019automatic,wang2019volumetric,yu2018recurrent,li2021ace,zhou2021intracranial}.
+Most of these methods feed 3 slices into segmentation networks: the slice at hand and its adjacent slices \cite{liu2019automatic,li2021learning}.
+Instead of inputting continuous slices, Zhao \textit{et al.} \cite{zhao2021multi} proposed to utilize both dense sampling with adjacent slices and sparse sampling with dilated slices for 2.5D segmentation.
 However, directly adding adjacent slices as multi-channel input may be inefficient.
 When neighboring slices are mixed together into channel dimension, the information of input slices are fused in the first convolution layer.
 This process makes the network harder to pick up useful information for distinguishing each slice, which may lead to worse performance.
 Therefore, some work has focus on designing new architectures for inter-slice information extraction.

-The successful application of RNNs in semantic segmentation tasks \cite{yu2018recurrent,2018Towards} provides potential solutions for refinement of 2D segmentation results.
-In this way, 2D slices of the 3D volume are viewed as a time series sequence to distil the inter-slice contexts and features.
-Among the variants of RNNs, bi-directional convolutional long short-term memory (BC-LSTM) \cite{2016Combining} exhibits better improvement as the network can integrate information flow from two directions to improve the spatial continuity of the overall segmentation results, which has been applied in many medical image segmentation tasks\cite{zhu2018exploiting,2019MDS}.
+The successful application of Recurrent Neural Networks (RNNs) in segmentation tasks \cite{yu2018recurrent,yang2018towards} provides potential solutions for refinement of 2D segmentation results.
+In this way, 2D slices of the 3D volume are viewed as a time series sequence to distill the inter-slice contexts and features.
+Among the variants of RNNs, bi-directional convolutional long short-term memory (BC-LSTM) \cite{chen2016combining} exhibits better improvement as the network can integrate information flow from two directions to improve the spatial continuity of the overall segmentation results, which has been applied in many medical image segmentation tasks \cite{zhu2018exploiting,li2020model}.